mellowish/PEGS-NIEHS/README.md

 ## File Names and Descriptions  ##
 ############## ____________________________ ##############

-# Primary contributors: Melissa Lowe and Kyle messier
+#Primary contributors: Melissa Lowe and Kyle Messier

-# ACAG_ANNUAL_WGET.sh  | simple sh to extract files from website - written by Kyle Messier
+#ACAG_ANNUAL_WGET.sh  | simple sh to extract files from website - written by Kyle Messier

 #ACAG_maps.R  | use merged data to make maps of ACAG and CACES estimates at geocoded locations